Team-di-Sviluppo-UniSIR/GCode-Shaper-Parser/README.md

 ├── gcode_temp.txt
 └── shaper_temp.txt
 ```

+# Javadoc
+Please refer to [this link](https://team-di-sviluppo-unisir.github.io/GCode-Shaper-Parser/) in order to browse the javadoc for all the packages, classes, methods and fields.

 # Installation
 *GCode-Shaper-IDE* v1.0 executable program can be downloaded from the [Releases](https://github.com/Team-di-Sviluppo-UniSIR/GCode-Shaper-Parser/releases/tag/v1.0) section of this repo ("GCodeShaperIDE.exe").